Joint Admission Medical Program (Jamp)

 Two UT Tyler Pre-JAMP awards are anticipated for the fall at The University of Texas at Tyler.
 A maximum of two students from UT Tyler may be selected by the statewide JAMP Council.

-Dr. James F. Koukl, UT Tyler JAMP Director, Department of Biology,The University of Texas at Tyler, 3900 University Blvd., Tyler, Texas 75799.
+Dr. Neil Gray, UT Tyler JAMP Director, Department of Chemistry,The University of Texas at Tyler, 3900 University Blvd., Tyler, Texas 75799.